USEPA/workshops/lessons/04_visualize_gis_data.md

 ## Other visualization options
 What we have had the time to show in this workshop is just the beginning, as there are many packages that provide support for mapping spatial data.
 The following are just a few of these.

-- [mapview](https://cran.r-project.org/web/packages/mapview/index.html): This is a wrapper to leaflet that also greatly simplifies the creation of the maps by taking care of many of the settings behind the scenes (inlcuding, I believe, reprojecting data to workw with leaflet).
+- [mapview](https://cran.r-project.org/web/packages/mapview/index.html): This is a wrapper to leaflet that also greatly simplifies the creation of the maps by taking care of many of the settings behind the scenes (including, I believe, reprojecting data to work with leaflet).
 - [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html): THE data viz package for R.  Also can be used to make maps (it is what I use for my static maps).
 Requires additional processing of the spatial data to create plots, but has almost unlimited possibilities for creating maps.
 - [ggmap](https://cran.r-project.org/web/packages/ggmap/index.html): A `ggplot2` based package for creating maps.
 Makes it a bit easier and has built in support for some basemaps (e.g. Google Maps).
-- [cartographer](https://github.com/ropensci/cartographer): Not on CRAN and hasn't been actively developed in a while, but is interesting becuase it provides access to a different javascript library, d3 and d3-carto-maps.
+- [cartographer](https://github.com/ropensci/cartographer): Not on CRAN and hasn't been actively developed in a while, but is interesting because it provides access to a different javascript library, d3 and d3-carto-maps.
 Similar in functionality to the leaflet solution, but d3 has support for projections built in so has possibility for better handling of projected data.